 One of the main trends in lighting design is to work on essential shapes, in order to create lamps which can be easily adapt to any space, lasting over the changes of different styles and trends.
 Shapes are inspired by geometry, especially by the circle, which was one of the key shapes of this year.

 Bella is a small lighting circle, which can be easily oriented in different directions, as well as used as a suspension, wall lamp or table lamp.
-Zero Round is the example of a super clean and geometric lamp: a slim big circle, now available also as a wall lamp
+Zero Round is the example of a super clean and geometric lamp: a slim big circle, now available also as wall lamp and as vertical suspension (Zero Round Vertical).
+Together with the Zero Ellipse and Zero Square, in with elliptic and square shapes, they give a pretty complete range of geometrical lamps.

 Trend 2 / Soundproofing materials